In today’s post, we want to share our tips for traveling by van for the first time.

 There are many types of vehicles and conversions, so it’s important to know which one suits you best.

-As you can imagine, depending on the type of van you have, the space you’re going to have is going to be more or less limited.
+As you can imagine, depending on the type of van you have, the space you will have will be more or less limited.

 One of our recommendations for traveling by van regarding food is that you buy plastic containers.
 It’s the best way to keep the bugs out of your food.

-That said, first measure the space you have, to see if they can fit in!!!
+That said, first, measure the space you have to see if they can fit in!!!
 And put the things you use the most towards the front.

-Sleeping in campsites yes or no?
+Sleeping in Campsites, yes or no?

-If you travel in winter in a small van, you will want to take a hot shower, then you need a campsite.
+If you travel in winter in a small van, you will want to take a hot shower; then you need a campsite.

-- Find where you’re going to spend the night, before it’s night, especially if you’re going to make camp in the wild.
+- Find where you’re going to spend the night before it’s night, especially if you’re going to make camp in the wild.

 The van is parked with the cockpit pointing at the exit.
-The main reason is for security, if anything happens you are ready to go quickly (always leave the keys in the same place, so you can quickly find them).
+The main reason is for security; if anything happens, you are ready to go quickly (always leave the keys in the same place, so you can quickly find them).

 Things that happen at night in a van

 If you have never made camp in the wild (park your van in a nice place and are allowed to stay overnight or camp for free and usually in nature), you have to expect noises that will startle you.

-Keep the flashlight handy
+Keep the Flashlight Handy